 It's a bit hard to decipher exactly how much performance increase you're getting per dollar just by looking at the Speed Rankings, so in the next graph, we'll show you how price/performance has changed over time, and it may just blow your mind!
 Prepare yourself for an onslaught of data, in the form of our historical video card Price-Performance curves.

 Dozens of GPUs are plotted on the graph, based on release date and original retail price.
 We calculate the performance per dollar rating of each card by simply dividing its Speed Rating by the original retail price (not sale prices, prices after rebate, prices with a cryptocurrency mining tax, or late-stage prices), multiplied by 100.

 In our opinion, the 2020-21 GPU launch will go down in history as offering some of the greatest gen-on-gen performance uplifts in history, while simultaneously disappointing gamers the world over due to limited supply.
 The RTX 3080 certainly broke new ground on the high end, but the award for the very best price/performance value of any GPU ever released goes to the RTX 3060 Ti at $400.

-A third point is one that you don't see in the graphs but will become increasingly important, and that is features.
-There are so many we could list, but we'll just highlight five:
+Another thing to keep in mind is that some data can't be seen in the graphs but may be important, namely features.
+There are so many we could list, but we'll just highlight a few:

-- Nvidia's RTX ray tracing hardware provides image quality enhancements that AMD currently can't provide
+- Nvidia's RTX ray tracing hardware and DLSS upsampling technologies provides image quality enhancements that AMD currently can't match.

-- VRAM, which AMD is generally more generous withh, absolutely makes a difference when it comes to future-proofing, no matter what anyone else says is "enough" today.
+- VRAM, which AMD is generally more generous with, absolutely makes a difference when it comes to future-proofing, no matter what anyone else says is "enough" today.